Can Your Cold Frame Survive UK Winter?

 Key point – Ventilation is more critical than insulation in winter; failing to open vents on sunny days causes condensation, which leads to mould and root rot.

 Practical tip: attach a simple cord to the lid so you can pull it open from the outside without bending over.
-I once rigged a piece of reclaimed rope to the frame’s hinge; it’s a tiny belt‑and‑brace that makes the job a breeze.
+Most beginners once rig a piece of reclaimed rope to the frame’s hinge; it’s a tiny belt‑and‑brace that makes the job a breeze.

 For an automatic solution, the Bayliss Mk 7 Window Autovent (paid link) (approx. £30‑£45, depending on the retailer) is a reliable choice – but a bit of a faff to install on older wooden frames.